-- 1. Creating a public realm that provides frequent opportunities for play and that all ages can enjoy together: - Developing a common standard for the provision of designated play areas to meet the needs of the population - 3.
-Where appropriate setting out more comprehensive and detailed recreational standards and standards for provision for designated play areas in district local plans, having regard to existing and future needs: - 4.
-Requiring new development to support the achievement of strategic and local plan standards by providing provide new and/or improving improved existing facilities commensurate with the demand they would generate, ensuring that they meet accessibility standards.
-The provision of sports facilities will be determined by individual local authorities through an evidence based approach; - 5.
-Locating and designing recreation facilities in relation to housing so as to ensure that they are accessible but also minimise the potential for complaints due to disturbance to residential amenity from recreational activity;
+- 1. Creating a public realm that provides frequent opportunities for play and that all ages can enjoy together; - Where appropriate setting out more comprehensive and detailed recreational standards and standards for provision for designated play areas in district local plans, having regard to existing and future needs; - Requiring new development to provide new and/or improved existing facilities commensurate with the demand they would generate.
+The provision of sports facilities will be determined by individual local authorities through an evidence based approach; - Locating and designing recreation facilities in relation to housing so as to ensure that they are accessible but also minimise the potential for complaints due to disturbance to residential amenity from recreational activity; - 5.
+Protecting and enhancing the public rights of way network, including to: - a.
+Provide safe and attractive routes to sports and recreation facilities; - Improve access to, and connections between different parts of, the green infrastructure network across Greater Manchester and beyond; - Expand the network of strategic recreation routes offering longer distance opportunities for walking, cycling and horse-riding; - d.
+Provide everyday options for green travel; - 6.
+Encouraging the incorporation of a sports facilities mix in all education settings, that meet both curriculum and local community sport needs as identified by an up to date Local Authority Sports Needs Assessment, and made available for community use where possible;

-- 6. Protecting and enhancing the public rights of way network, including to: - a.
-Provide safe and attractive routes to sports and recreation facilities: - Improve access to, and connections between different parts of, the green infrastructure network across Greater Manchester and beyond; - c.
-Expand the network of strategic recreation routes offering longer distance opportunities for walking, cycling and horse-riding: - d.
-Provide everyday options for green travel; - 7.
-Encouraging the incorporation of a sports facilities mix in all education settings, that meet both curriculum and local community sport needs as identified by an up to date Local Authority Sports Needs Assessment, and made available for community use where possible; , ensuring they meet accessibility standards. - 8.
-Enabling the continued development of major sports facilities and events, which can further enhance Greater Manchester's international sporting reputation.
+7. Enabling the continued development of major sports facilities and events, which can further enhance Greater Manchester's international sporting reputation.